gilbox/spark-scroll/README.md

     app.config (sparkFormulas) ->
         angular.extend sparkFormulas,
-            # similar to the built-in top formula: this is triggered when the bottom of the element hits the top of the viewport
+            # similar to the built-in topBottom formula, except that offset is calculated as a percentage of the viewport height
-            topBottom: (element, container, rect, containerRect, offset) ->  ~~(rect.bottom - containerRect.top + offset)
+            topBottomPct: (element, container, rect, containerRect, offset) ->  ~~(rect.bottom - containerRect.top + offset*containerRect.clientHeight/100)

 ## Keeping Formulas up-to-date